aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/tisha-bav/birkat-hamazon-additions-for-shabbat-nahamu-by-gabriel-wasserman.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-As it is written: "Up a tall mountain, ascend, herald of Tsiyon, raise your voice in power, herald of Jerusalem's joy, raise it, do not fear, call to the cities of Jerusalem, here is your elo'ah!"
+As it is written: "Up a tall mountain, ascend, herald of Tsiyon, raise your voice in power, herald of Jerusalem's joy, raise it, do not fear, call to the cities of Jerusalem, here is your <em>elo'ah</em>!"
 (Isaiah 40:9)
 </div></td></tr>